-Mimal is applying to the Federal Government to establish a new Indigenous Protected Area (IPA) in south central Arnhem Land in the Northern Territory.
+Mimal has been supported by the Federal Government to establish a new Indigenous Protected Area (IPA) in south central Arnhem Land in the Northern Territory.

 What is an IPA?